Are you an alcoholic? Learn how your addiction will affect your kids' future.

 The child knows what anger and sadness are.
 She also knows what neglect and abandonment are through physical and/or emotional absence.
 They witness lying, violence, aggression, desperation and worse.
 They know what hurt and pain feel like and what it's like to be alone is like.
 Children are the true victims of living in the chaotic dysfunction brought on by addiction.
-9 Facts You Need To Know About Sex Addiction
+9 Crucial Facts You NEED To Understand About Sex Addiction

 Here is a list of what the kids and adult survivors, of addicted parents, will get some combination of (determined through study & admission*):

 1. They do not understand what normal behavior is.

 2. There are feelings of isolation and fear of authority figures.

 3. They fear angry people and personal criticism.

 4. They learn to suppress their feelings from multiple traumas and lose the ability to feel or express feelings, like joy and happiness.